wilco42/admiral/README.md

 ### Environmental compatibility

-To run TestSwarm you will need a web server, a database server and PHP.
+To run Admiral you will need a web server, a database server and PHP.
-At the moment TestSwarm supports the following, but other configurations may work as well.
+At the moment Admiral supports the following, but other configurations may work as well.

 * Apache 2.0+, NGINX 1.2+